Archanajs2001/Bangalore-House-Prices/README.md

 ## Visualizations

 - **Total Housing Units (Card):**
-  - Overview of the total number of housing units in Bangalore.
+  - Overview of the total number of housing units in Bangalore using card.

 - **Housing Units by Area Type (Pie Chart):**
-  - Distribution of housing units based on area type.
+  - Distribution of housing units based on area type using pie chart.

 - **Housing Units by Size (Bar Chart):**
-  - Breakdown of housing units by size.
+  - Breakdown of housing units by size using bar chart.

 - **Housing Units by Location and Size (Stacked Bar Chart):**
-  - Visual representation of housing units categorized by location and size.
+  - Visual representation of housing units categorized by location and size using stacked bar chart.

 - **Average Price by Location for 1, 2, 3, and 4 BHK (Area Chart):**
-  - Trends in average prices for 1, 2, 3, and 4 BHK units, highlighting the most sought-after sizes.
+  - Trends in average prices for 1, 2, 3, and 4 BHK units, highlighting the most sought-after sizes using area chart.

 - **Location, Total Sqft., Price, and Price per Sqft.
 (Table):**
   - Detailed table presenting key information for analysis.